-Please join us for an upcoming webinar, “Conflict Management in Times of Competing Resources and Priorities”, hosted in collaboration with the Society for Healthcare Epidemiology of America (SHEA) as part of the joint Outbreak Response Training Program (ORTP).
+In May 2017, CDC hosted, “Conflict Management in Times of Competing Resources and Priorities”, Webinar in collaboration with the Society of Healthcare Epidemiology of America as part of the joint Outbreak Response Training Program (ORTP).
 This webinar was the second of the Effective Communication Webinar Series, designed to train hospital epidemiologists in the interpersonal skills important in an outbreak situation.
 In this Webinar, an expert from the field discusses resource management and priority setting during infectious-disease outbreaks.
 It includes information on identifying stakeholders who should be involved in epidemic preparedness, recognizing areas of limited resources and anticipating needs in times of crisis, and establishing decision-making frameworks when faced with limited resources.
 Questions in advance can be sent to firstname.lastname@example.org.

 - Identify the stakeholders involved in epidemic preparedness and the relationship to infection prevention and healthcare epidemiology leaders

 - Identify areas of limited resources and demonstrate the importance of advanced and systematic planning to avoid conflict

 - Establish a framework for decision making when dealing with limited resources in the setting of an epidemic

 Stephen Weber, MD, ScM

 Stephen Weber, MD, ScM, is the Chief Medical Officer and Vice President for Clinical Effectiveness at the of Chicago and an Associate Professor in the Section of Infectious Diseases and Global Health.